blaenk/blaenk.github.com/source/_posts/2013-03-17-learning-the-ffmpeg-libraries.markdown

 title: "Learning the ffmpeg Libraries"
 date: 2013-03-17 17:40
 comments: true
-excerpt: Trying to comprehend the behemoth that is ffmpeg
+excerpt: Comprehending the behemoth that is ffmpeg
 categories:
 - ffmpeg
 - Notes